Day 1: Chiang Mai – Lampang

 Gingerbread houses of Lampang

-The famous Louis House
+The Louis Leonowens House

 After lunch, we slowly start our drive back to Chiang Mai.
-On the way to Chiang Mai, we will visit the Friends of the Asian Elephant Foundation.
+On the way to Chiang Mai, we will visit the Friends of the Asian Elephant Foundation hospital.
 Watch a short but very moving video about Motala, the elephant that lost a leg when it stepped on a landmine.
 The foundation welcomes donations.
-We will drop you off at your hotel in Chiang Mai and hope you have enjoyed your Classic Lampang Railway Journey.
+This hospital features in BBC’s documentary series “Great Asia Railway Journeys” at 2.40.